bablobko/WebCrawler/README.md

 6. Crawler should be running continuously and always fetching fresh content.
 That would be incorporated with more time at hand.

+7. Changes in the World wide web are coming at a breathtaking pace, at this rate the, new technologies give rise to new web components, our crawler should be able to handle all of that and should have a vision to have more in the future, this entails a evolving architecture for the crawler, so as newer things appearing on the horizon could be easily blended in the existing scheme of things.
+This means that the web crawler should be modular so as to newer things could easily fitted into it.
+So modularity of design would be incorporated.